 - Northern Ontario Wires

 - Sioux Lookout Hydro

 The credit you receive will vary depending on your distribution company.
 Starting November 1, 2019, if you receive support through more than one provincial program, you will also see a separate message that summarizes the total Ontario support provided to help reduce your hydro bill.

-Since July 1 2017, the First Nations Delivery Credit, a credit equal to 100% of the delivery charge (or the monthly service charge for utilities that don't have a separate delivery line), has been applied to your bill.
-You could save approximately $60 per month if you're an on-reserve First Nations residential customer.
+Since July 1, 2017, the First Nations Delivery Credit has been applied to the bills of on-reserve First Nation residential customers.
+This credit is equal to 100% of the delivery charge, or the monthly service charge for utilities that don't have a separate delivery line.
+This means that each eligible customer saves approximately $60 per month.

-You don't need to apply for the First Nations Delivery Credit, if your local distribution company already exempts you from HST.
-It will automatically be applied to your bill.
-If you are eligible to be HST exempt – but are not registered yet – please contact your local distributor.
+Eligible customers don't need to apply for the First Nations Delivery Credit if their local distribution company already exempts them from HST.
+The credit will automatically be applied to the bill.
+For customers who are eligible to be HST exempt – but are not registered yet – please contact your local distributor.

 Energy Affordability Program

-The Energy Affordability Program provides personalized, free electricity-saving measures to help with your home energy bills.
-Through the program, participating households can reduce their energy bills by between $100 and $1000 per year, depending on eligibility, and increase their home comfort.
+The Energy Affordability Program provides personalized, free electricity-saving measures to help with your home electricity bills.
+Through the program, participating households can reduce their electricity bills by between $100 and $1000 per year, depending on eligibility, and increase their home comfort.